1990–91 Denver Nuggets season: Notable highlights

-However, they also had preseason games that had the Boston Celtics scoring 172 points (one point shy from their highest mark), the Phoenix Suns scoring 186 points (which would have tied the scoring record the Detroit Pistons (who previously won the lowest-scoring game in NBA history back when they were the Fort Wayne Pistons) had back in 1983 against the Nuggets themselves had it counted as a regular season game), and the Atlanta Hawks scoring 194 points (which would have broken the Pistons' scoring record against Denver back in 1983 had it counted as a regular season game, as well as became six points shy from breaking the 200 point barrier that would only be reached properly by the Eastern Conference All-Star team in the 2024 NBA All-Star Game) under blowout losses that Denver had during this time, which became precursors for what was to come for them during this season.
+However, the Nuggets also suffered a preseason loss to the Suns by a score of 186–123; the Suns' 186 points would have tied the scoring record the Detroit Pistons had back in 1983 against the Nuggets themselves had it counted as a regular season game.
+In addition, the Nuggets suffered exhibition games that had the Boston Celtics scoring 172 points (one point shy from their highest mark), and the Atlanta Hawks scoring 194 points (which would have broken the Pistons' scoring record against Denver back in 1983 had it counted as a regular season game, as well as became six points shy from breaking the 200 point barrier that would only be reached properly by the Eastern Conference All-Star team in the 2024 NBA All-Star Game) under blowout losses that Denver had during this time, which became precursors for what was to come for them during this season.